This post may contain affiliate links. Please read our disclosure policy.

-- Lime: fresh lime juice is always best for drinks, artificial contains other ingredients and sweetness.
+- Lime: fresh lime juice is always best for drinks, artificial juice contains other ingredients and sweetness.

 - Prepare the Hibiscus Simple Syrup ahead of time.
-This can be stored in a sealed container or jar in the refrigerator for up to 1 month.
+Store in a sealed container or jar in the refrigerator for up to 1 month.

 - Be aware that hibiscus can and will stain.
 When preparing the syrup and using it in your kitchen be careful of your counter if they are porous.
 Pour and strain in the sink to avoid staining the counter.
 And use a stainless steel spoon to stir since wood will stain.